-Craps is one of the most popular and enjoyable casino games.
+Craps Game HistoryCraps is one of the most popular and enjoyable casino games.
 It’s a dice game that you can play against the banks or other players.
 Coming back from the 12th century from the Arabic game with dice called “Al-Zahr” we now have the opportunity to play Craps.

 In this dice game, the players make bets on the outcome of the roll or a series of rolls from the pair of dice.
-In the first time players wager money against each other than when the game started to be played at casinos players had the chance to bet their money against the bank (also known as “table Craps”).
+In the first time players wager money against each other than when the game started to be played at casinos the players had a chance to bet their money against the bank (also known as “table Craps”).

 When English crusaders brought the game to Europe it was known as “hazard”.
 This game of dice had immense popularity in Western Europe, especially France.
 In the 18th century, French sailors introduced the game of “hazard” for the first time in America more precisely in New Orleans.